patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Changed the ErrorViewModels.cs namespace .Models.ViewModels

 2023-10-27 1402:
-Was having an error but I chnaged the startup.cs using statement to (using PatriciasBookStore.DataAccess.Data;) adding the DataAccess to it.
+Was having an error but I changed the startup.cs using statement to (using PatriciasBookStore.DataAccess.Data;) adding the DataAccess to it.
 Run the project - no issues.